 These monoprints were produced on a 30 x 40 inch sheet of plexi and printed on Rives BFK, Towson University Print Shop.

 In all eras humans have longed for Gods and heros, in our time they seem especially lacking.
 We have looked to our artists who gave us only past glories – Greece, Rome.
 We love old, crumbled walls.

 In Trace Miller we have an artist who erects a wall of paint, and then finds evidence of beauty – a flower, a vase.
 He presents the modern man, vulnerable and exposed not to spears and arrows, but to the wounds of modern life.
 All of these paintings are bathed in a silver light which gives us hope.
 If we have brave artists then we still have heros.

 This early work was heavily affected by a year of studying abroad in Rome during my undergraduate years.
-In that work I created idiosyncratic narratives where autobiographical and art historical elements cohabitated a world where more questions were asked then answered.
-The overriding message in this work is a search for identity in finding a place to exist within the world of art.
+In that work I created idiosyncratic narratives where autobiographical and art historical elements merged in a world where more questions were asked then answered.
+The overriding message in this work is a search for identity in finding a place to exist within the art world.